DoctorLogicProduct/dltest/landing-pages/explainer-video-page-1.md

   component: hero-1
   component_css: hero
   headline: Amplify Your Practice SEO
-  img: "/uploads/home-hero-1.jpg"
+  img: "/uploads/SEO_Artboard 1@2x.png"
-  alt: Explainer Video Image
+  alt: 'SEO For Aesthetic Practices Video '
   text: Google is constantly optimizing and innovating.
 Watch this webinar to learn
     3 proven strategies to amplify your practice's search engine optimization strategy and align with Google's algorithms.